Sorry, you need to enable JavaScript to visit this website.

 5.9 E-participation

-E-participation processes primarily rely on internet-based services, including e-mail, online platforms, and institutional portals.
-Young people participating in national youth initiatives are often required to have a digital identity (SPID), a certified e-mail (PEC) and a digital signature.
+E-participation processes mainly rely on internet-based services, including email, online platforms, and institutional portals.
+Young people participating in national youth initiatives are often required to have a digital identity (SPID), a certified e-mail address (PEC) and a digital signature.
 These tools are essential for submitting applications and receiving communication from institutions, promoting secure and verified digital participation.
-Mobile-friendly platforms and the use of social media channels (such as Instagram, Facebook and YouTube) are increasingly used in awareness campaigns and youth consultations.
+Mobile-friendly platforms and the use of social media channels (such as Instagram, Facebook and YouTube) are increasingly used in awareness-raising campaigns and consultations targeting young people.

-Several online consultations targeting young people have been carried out using digital forms and platforms, such as through the National Youth Card (Carta Giovani Nazionale).
-This card, accessible via a dedicated app, has been used as a tool to collect youth opinions and feedbacks.
-For example, in 2024 it was used to launch a survey on psychological distress among young people, whose results were used in the development of a new project.
-Moreover, in 2025 it was used to disseminate the EU Youth Dialogue survey of the 11th Cycle, with a considerable increase in the number of young people involved compared to previous Cycles consultations - 13.150 young people took part in the 2025 survey, compared to the 463 of the previous consultation.
+Several online consultations aimed at young people have been carried out using digital forms and platforms, such as through the National Youth Card (Carta Giovani Nazionale).
+This card, accessible via a dedicated app, has been used as a tool to collect young people’s opinions and feedback.
+For instance, in 2024 it was used to launch a survey on psychological distress among young people, the results of which were employed in the development of a new project.
+Furthermore, in 2025 it was used to disseminate the survey of the 11th Cycle of the EU Youth Dialogue, recording a significant increase in the number of young people involved compared to previous consultation cycles: 13,150 young people participated in the 2025 survey, compared to 463 in the previous consultation.